elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 - Tabula recta

 #### Security
-- Easier agaisnt known plaintext attack
+- Weak agaisnt known plaintext attack
-- Not that agaisnt cipher only attack
+- Not that weak agaisnt cipher only attack (Need find good attack technique)

 Suppose we know k = length/period of the keyword

 Obv: All letters of the plaintext whose index is i (mod k ), for i = 0..k-1.. get shifted by the same key character.
 We can use **frequency analysis** technique and this cipher turns into a monoalphabetic ciper again

 - Kasiski method:
-	- Repetition in the xipher text give clues to period
+	- Repetition in the cipher text give clues to period
-    - Having the same letter block at period apart result in the zame letter block in the cipher texte
+    - Having the same letter block at period apart result in the same letter block in the cipher text
     - Example: **WBL**BXYLH**WBL**WYH
     - Period: 9 (From the start to the next start)
     - Hence if we find repeated pattern with distance m, guess the period k where k/m